 - Members, including the Chair of the Committee, are appointed by the Chair of the Board.

-- Membership of the Committee will consist of a minimum of three and a maximum of six (unless otherwise determined by the Board).
+- Membership of the Committee will consist of a minimum of three and a maximum of six members of the Board (unless otherwise determined by the Board).

-- At least one member will have 'financial expertise'.
+- At least one member will have ‘financial expertise’ as described in the Queensland Treasury 'Audit Committee Guidelines - Improving Accountability and Performance'.

-- At least one member will have expertise in the industry in which the agency operates.
+- At least one member will have expertise in the industry in which WorkCover operates.

 - The term of appointment is subject to review by the chair of the Board.

-- Members are appointed on the basis of personal qualities and skills, and proxies are not permitted if the member is unable to attend meetings.
+- Members are appointed on the basis of personal qualities and skills.

 - Member terms of appointment are to be disclosed in the Letter of Appointment.